DreamerChaserHAH/nkj-education/README.md

 ## Technologies

-- Flutter
+- Compose Multiplatform
-  - As flutter is a flexible framework with wide-spread adoption within the country, I believe developing in flutter will help with procuring potential contributions.
+  - As Compose Multiplatform is not as verbose as flutter, I personally believe it is good framework to develop this project with
 - Cloudflare
-  - As cloudflare free account supports unlimited bandwidth and provides an incredibly amazing cdn, I have decided that hosting static content on flutter would be great choice
+  - As cloudflare free account supports unlimited bandwidth and provides an incredibly amazing cdn, I have decided that hosting static content on Compose Multiplatform would be great choice

 ## Contribution Guide
 There are multiple ways to contribute to this repository